The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 While they should fit the visual language if the interface and be on brand, it should also be highly visible, with good contrast and stand out.

-The UK Government websites for public service are usually very good at this.
+The UK Government's websites for public services are usually very good at this.
 Links are presented in a common colour and are underlined on hover state.
-Interestingly though, the breadcrumb items are always underlined whereas the action buttons to different pages are not.
+Interestingly, though, the breadcrumb items are always underlined, whereas the action buttons to different pages are not.

 8. Support keyboard navigation